Some call the capital of Catalonia Europe’s adult Disneyland of Europe, yet you’re coming to Barcelona with kids.

 Need transport plus attractions?
 There’s the Barcelona Card.
 You get unlimited transport, free entrance to 25 museums, and 85 discounts on attractions, shows, food, shopping, and more.

-A bit confused on which pass is for you?
-See a page comparing the two options clicking the button below.
+A bit confused about which pass is for you?
+See a page comparing the two options by clicking the button below.

 Exploring by Bicycle

 Even though this is the transport section, one of the best things to do in Barcelona with kids is to get around the open air on a bicycle.

 In a city of 300 km of bike lanes, there’s no sense not soaking up the sun and keeping fit at the same time.